-Keith Parsons, 52, from Plymouth received a kidney from an altruistic kidney donor in 2009.
-Here he describes what a difference it made to his life.
+Keith, from Plymouth received a kidney from an altruistic kidney donor and describes what a difference it made to his life.

 “I’ll never forget the first time I ate liver and onions after my transplant.
 Nothing has ever tasted as good.”
 It was one of Keith’s favourite meals and one that he had not been allowed to eat when he was on dialysis.
 He was also able to eat bananas again, go to work regularly, do overtime, and cycle to work in half the time it took before the operation.